Garrysoon/coconut_lib/.github/CONTRIBUTING.md

 ## Commits

 All commits should have one of the following prefixes: REL, FIX, ADD, REF, TST, OPS, DOC.
-For example `"ADD: new feature"`.
+For example `"ADD:new feature"`.
 Adding new feature is ADD, fixing a bug is FIX, something related to infrastructure is OPS etc. REL is for releases,  REF is for refactoring, DOC is for changing documentation (like this file).